CloudEcosystemDev/platform.openintegrationhub/README.md

 # To Dos
 - [ ] implement cookie consent form
-- [ ] create new header layout to position images better
 - [ ] create and set platform.openintegrationhub.org subdomain
 - [ ] set custom success message in Pipedrive for registration
 - [ ] legal notes in english